-When buying your first pair of trail running shoes, the following applies: entry-level models should be sturdy but lightweight.
-Based on your personal running style, i.e. how you set your foot down and how you roll and bend your ankle, the salesperson will be able to tell you how much cushioning and stabilisation your trail running shoe should have.
-For the test, either take your already well-used running shoes with you to the sports shop or have a running style analysis carried out on the treadmill in the shop / at the outdoor outfitter.
+When buying your first pair of trail running shoes, the following applies: Entry-level models should be sturdy but lightweight.
+Based on your personal running style, i.e. depending on how you place your foot and how you roll and bend your ankle, the salesperson can tell you which cushioning and stabilization your trail running shoe should have.
+For the test, either take your already well-used running shoes to the sports store or have a running style analysis done on the treadmill in the store / at the outdoor outfitter.

-With purchase prices of 100 euros upwards for trail running shoes, this effort is worthwhile.
+At purchase prices of 100 euros upwards for trail running shoes this effort is worthwhile.
 Then the salesperson will tell you something about the correct pronation and what the shoes should have.
-If you want to run in wind and weather, a Gore-Tex lining is recommended.
+If you want to run in wind and weather, a Gore-Tex equipment is recommended.
 Then you are on the safe side.

-If the pace gets faster, sprints are added, the trails get longer and more extreme, the demands on trail running shoes increase.
-More robust, but still breathable materials are now in the foreground with the lowest possible weight at the same time.
+If the pace becomes faster, sprints are added, the trails become longer and more extreme, the demands on trail running shoes increase.
+More robust, but still breathable materials are now in the foreground while keeping the weight as low as possible.
 Reinforced caps protect the toes and heels from injury.

-The soles have significantly more grip thanks to cleats and wide heels and often also have retrofittable spikes for the winter season.
+The soles have significantly more grip due to cleats and wide heels and often also retrofittable spikes for the winter season.
 Gaiters provide additional protection against penetrating wetness or snow.
 Waterproof and windproof Gore-Tex materials are standard for this type of running anyway.

-If you are preparing specifically for trail running events, you need to break in your shoes well, and you can also adapt them to the competition conditions and course conditions on site.
+Those who specifically prepare for trail running events have to break in the shoes well on the one hand and on the other hand can optimally adapt them to the competition conditions and course conditions on site.
 The season plays a role here, as do the ground conditions, the distance to be covered and the differences in altitude.

-Runners who want to feel direct contact with the ground while trail running and appreciate the additional training effect for the muscles by walking barefoot will find several suitable models for themselves among the many models of trail running shoes.
+Runners who want to feel direct contact with the ground when trail running and appreciate the additional training effect for the muscles by walking barefoot will now find quite a few suitable models for themselves among the many models of trail running shoes.

 These are very light outdoor running shoes with extremely flexible thin soles without heels and thus without a drop.
 The grippy material supports the ground adhesion, yet the natural rolling behavior is maintained.
 This not only strengthens the feet, but also the muscles of the entire musculoskeletal system.